YigitHamza47/YigitHamza47/README.md

 - 👋 Hi, I’m @YigitHamza47
-- 👀 I’m interested in making games and makinh applicotiın
+- 👀 I’m interested in making games and making applıcatıon
-- 🌱 I’m currently learning c#/c++ and godot
+-   🌱 I’m currently learning c#/c++, godot,sfml and imgui
 - 📫 How to reach me yigithamzakesler8@gmail.com

 <!---